Introduction

 Building the embedded wallet (pop-up)

-The embedded wallet is a standalone web app (often a separate Next.js project) that is opened in a pop-up when the provider executeseth_requestAccounts
+The embedded wallet is a standalone web app (often a separate Next.js project) that is opened in a pop-up when the provider executeseth_requestAccounts.

 Create the wallet page

-Below is a minimal wallet UI plus a stubbed authentication button, shown side-by-side with Mintlify’s<CodeGroup>
+Below is a minimal wallet UI plus a stubbed authentication button, shown side-by-side with Mintlify’s<CodeGroup> component so you can copy either file.

 - The provider opens the pop-up at

-. - The page decodes the
+https://<your-wallet-host>/?request=<encoded-json-rpc>. - The page decodes the

-query parameter.
+requestquery parameter.

 For the connection flow this will look like: - When the user clicks Connect Wallet the

-performs your authentication logic (Turnkey passkey, email-magic-link, etc.). - Once authenticated, the wallet sends a
+AuthButtonperforms your authentication logic (Turnkey passkey, email-magic-link, etc.). - Once authenticated, the wallet sends a

 We will wire up that message handling in the next section.